N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Nicholas P: The willingness of the team to put in work and listen to design specifications.

    Nick R: I appreciate that everyone was on time and was able to work through the late hours during our last meeting.

+   Jeysen A: Each team member was involved in completing their portion of the user cases and user stories.

-2. Successes
+3. Successes

    Nicholas P: Getting the team together and successfully showing design specifications of the future website.

    Nick R: Team was able to successfully research and create users cases and user stories.

+   Jeysen A: All team members contributed to completing the required deliverable and completing it on time

-3. Failures
+5. Failures

    Nicholas P: None

    Nick R: None

+   Jeysen A: None

-4. Barriers
+7. Barriers
    Nicholas P: None

    Nick R: None

+   Jeysen A: None

-5. What we should try next time
+9. What we should try next time

    Nicholas P: Nothing is seen that should be improved.

    Nick R: Start looking at more indepth AI architecture.

+   Jeysen A: Start creating the wesbite design that Nick (group leader) showed the team members.
 ### Next Steps